Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Methods

-The baseline classifier is a \gls{mlp} applied to 70 wavelet-based features based on the previous work~\cite{endo2018gp}: we derive the 70 features by determining the root-mean-square, standard deviation, maximum, kurtosis, skew, power spectral distribution maximum, and power spectral distribution minimum for nine levels of wavelet decomposition and the original signal.
+The baseline classifier is a \gls{mlp} applied to 70 wavelet-based features.
+Our baseline deliberately uses a simple, generic classifier combined with wavelet features that capture domain-specific knowledge as a counterpoint to the other black-box methods with learned features.
+As InceptionTime uses an \gls{mlp} and \gls{rocket} uses a ridge classifier in the final stage, using wavelets with an \gls{mlp} allows us to compare the efficacy of wavelets-derived features, identified as state-of-the-art for \gls{pd} classification in prior studies~\cite{langMultiLayerGaussianProcess2019,endo2018gp,wagnerWaveletbasedApproachMonitoring2017,vimalajeewaParkinsonsDiseaseDiagnosis2023}, to InceptionTime and \gls{rocket}'s implicit feature extraction.
+More concretely, wavelet features encode the domain knowledge that different symptom severities will affect the wrist motion frequency and have been used in prior studies together with Gaussian processes and \gls{svm}.
+We derive these 70 features by determining the root-mean-square, standard deviation, maximum, kurtosis, skew, power spectral distribution maximum, and power spectral distribution minimum for nine levels of wavelet decomposition and the original signal~\cite{endo2018gp}.
+In contrast to the convolutions used by the first stages InceptionTime and \gls{rocket}, an \gls{mlp} is not affected by the order of features.
 The \gls{mlp} is realized with two hidden layers of 128 sigmoid neurons each because a grid search on \gls{pd} data revealed that this represents the ideal topology.
-We optimize with categorical cross-entropy loss and Adam~\cite{kingma2014adam}, like for InceptionTime, because the comparison with InceptionTime should focus on comparing architecture (i.e., Inception vs. \gls{mlp}) rather than losses or optimizers.
-Furthermore, Adam is robust to the choice of learning rate~\cite{goodfellow2016dl}.
+We minimize categorical cross-entropy loss with the parameter optimizer Adam~\cite{kingma2014adam}.
 The categorical cross-entropy loss for an $N$-class prediction problem is calculated in \cref{eq:categoricalcrossentropy} from the probability prediction $\hat{y}$ of the classifier and the one-hot encoded labels $y$.